ten24group/fw24/www/docs/Constructs/Auth Construct/Getting Started.md

 # Getting Started

-Welcome to the `AuthConstruct` guide! `AuthConstruct` is a powerful tool from the FW24 that simplifies the process of setting up and managing authentication in AWS.
+`AuthConstruct` is a powerful tool from the FW24 that simplifies the process of setting up and managing authentication in AWS.
 This guide will walk you through the process of importing, configuring, and using `AuthConstruct` in your project.

 ## Step 1: Importing